What is Geofencing?

 When you break up the word “geofence” into two separate parts, you get geo and fence.

 When you put them together, you get a geographic boundary which is really what a geofence is… a virtual geographic boundary line.
 And this can be a very powerful tool.

 The purpose of geofencing is usually to trigger an event.
 For example, if you enter within a boundary, it sends a text message to you.

 Nowadays, the most common industries that use geofencing are:

-1 Alert potential customers for sales
+1. Alert potential customers of sales

 In retail, geofencing brings a world of opportunity for laser-targeted advertisements to consumers in a given area.

 When consumers enter within a distance of a restaurant, they get a text message tailored to their likes and needs.

 If your favorite dessert is 50% off, just how tempting is it to walk that extra 50 meters away?

 In fact, Apple uses this sales tactic to attract customers to the Apple Store.
 Enter geofencing marketing, a new way to advertise and get customers into a store.